 |Atlas Scientific Conductivity Kit

 A complete solution including calibration solutions, a range of probes and code libraries.
-All parts also sold separately: boards are ~$35 & EC probes come in around $100-120 each but they are durable enough for long term submersion.
+All parts also sold separately: interface boards are ~$35 & EC probes come in around $120 each but they are durable enough for continuous long term submersion.
 I2C data transfer is supported, so resolution is not limited to the Arduino’s ADC.
 Whitebox labs Tentacle Shields ($35-$110) provide up to four galvanically isolated channels for full hydroponic rigs.
 Stand alone BNC carriers for $10.

 |Gravity: EC Sensor Kit for Arduino (K=1)

 Another complete K=1 kit solution, but the probes are not robust enough for long term submersion so several people replace the stock probe with the 208DH which is available on eBay for $35.
 Arduino ADC reads voltage.
+The KnowFlow project uses the full set of DFrobot boards.

-This company offers a range of physically bulky turn-key solutions, with the $70 entry level unit claiming 0-5000 mS/cm (fresh waters) and continuous monitoring.
+This company offers a range of physically bulky turn-key solutions, with the $70 entry level unit claiming 0-5000 μS/cm (fresh waters) and continuous monitoring.
 Arduino ADC reads voltage. ~$200 units support PH with isolation.

 |Sparky’s widgets MiniEC

 An indie who makes several other useful sensor breakout boards, including PH.
-You have to build or locate your own probes, though they use a standard BNC connector like most eBay probes.
+You have to build or locate your own probes, though they use a standard BNC connector like most EC probes.
 Arduino ADC reads voltage output.

 |EC-Salinity Probe Interface by Ufire